SVB Financial Group (SIVB) Shares Down Despite Recent Market Volatility

 Analysts’ Opinion of SIVB

-Many brokerage firms have already submitted their reports for SIVB stocks, with Morgan Stanley repeating the rating for SIVB by listing it as a “Underweight.”
-The predicted price for SIVB in the upcoming period, according to Morgan Stanley is $186 based on the research report published on December 05th of the previous year 2022.

-Piper Sandler, on the other hand, stated in their research note that they expect to see SIVB reach a price target of $265, previously predicting the price at $400.
-The rating they have provided for SIVB stocks is “Neutral” according to the report published on October 21st, 2022.
+Truist, on the other hand, stated in their research note that they expect to see SIVB reach a price target of $100, previously predicting the price at $174.
+The rating they have provided for SIVB stocks is “Hold” according to the report published on March 10th, 2023.

 Insider Trading